hiranumn/BackpropDemonstration/README.md

 Let us give you an example.
 Suppose we have a 3-layer neural net, and our `a` is
 ```
-a=[M0, M1, ... , Mn]
+a=[M0, M1, M2, Mn]
 ```
 M0 is exactly equal to the features of an input datapoint.
 M1 stores the post-synaptic activation values for the first layer, which can be obtained by combining W and M1.
 Mn represents the post-synaptic activation for the output layer.
 This is equal to the prediction of your model given the input datapoint.
 Notice that these matrices can be calculated dynamically, and you are **strongly** recommended to do so.
-You are also recommended to use Numpy matrix calculations whenever you can, since Python for-loops are sometimes costly.
+You are also recommended to use Numpy matrix calculations whenever you can, since Python for-loops are sometimes too costly.

 Fill in `feedforward()`.
 Also, modify `predict()` so that it uses the last matrix of `a` as a prediction.